Julia Trotzki

 Non-alcoholic orange syrup (for mocktails)

-🧂 For the Glass Rim
+🧂 For the Rim

 Fine salt (classic)

-Chili flakes + sweet paprika (Valencia style)
+Chili flakes + paprika sweet (Valencia-style)

 🍹 Accessories